oxc/playservices-scala/README.md

 }
 ```

 ### API wrappers ###

-However, more conveniently, you can use the API wrapper objects that are provided for each API.

 In Google Play Services, there are two types of API objects:
 * First there are the `Api[Options]` objects, which can be added to the GoogleApiClient.Builder.